slarmoo/.github/profile/reactPortNotes.md

 - Rename `sound1-4.mp3` to `button-bottom/top-left/right.mp3`
 - Move favicon.ico to `public`
 - View the result in the browser and make sure everything is displayed.

-# Install bootstrap react components

-We want to be able to use BootStrap both as a CSS library and as React components.
-This is done by installing the following packages.

-- `npm install bootstrap react-bootstrap`

 # Populate app.jsx with header and footer